cloudnative-pg/cloudnative-pg/docs/src/ssl_connections.md

 and [`ssl_max_protocol_version`](https://www.postgresql.org/docs/current/runtime-config-connection.html#GUC-SSL-MAX-PROTOCOL-VERSION)
 to `TLSv1.3`.

-!!!
-Important
-    In PostgreSQL 11, these two GUCs don't exist.
-Hence, in these specific versions these values aren't set,  and the default values are used.

 This assumes that the PostgreSQL operand images include an OpenSSL library that supports the `TLSv1.3` version.
 If not, or if your client applications need a lower version number, you need to manually configure it in the PostgreSQL